The Democrats' Latest Weapon Is...Lieutenant Governors? Yes, Really. | Washingtonian

 Democrats won up and down the ticket, picking up 15 seats in the House of Delegates, and leaving Republicans with a one-seat advantage in the Senate.
 In May, the legislature toppled years of GOP resistance and passed a hefty Medicaid expansion package.
 These results are a clear example of change at work, Fairfax says: “What people saw here was that when they came out to vote, they won, and we, finally, got change.”

-The DLGA will function differently from the DCCC, the National Democratic Redistricting Committee, and the Democratic National Committee.
+The DLGA will function differently from other national level organizations like the DCCC.
 It will focus on states, from the executive level on down, trying to flip as many state governments as possible.
 Nor, unlike some of those groups, does it plan to bicker on Twitter with its Republican counterpart, in this case the Republican Lieutenant Governors Association, says Roshan Patel, former finance director for the Democratic Governors Association and the DLGA’s new executive director.

 “It’s not as loud down here,” Patel adds.
 “The party committees are there because of national noise.
 The state committees, it’s a little more grounded.
 We’re going to be very competitive, we’re looking to win, but you don’t see the committee-on-committee crime that you see on the national parties.”